Small Camper Remodel Tips, Ideas, & Makeover Cost

 Image Source: goodhousekeeping.com

-There are multiple types to pick from, and they can easily give a personal touch to your RV while also minimizing stains that might occur when cooking.
-If you intend to install the backsplash near the stove, ensure you read first the directions carefully and choose a heat-resistant backsplash.
+Multiple types are available, and they can easily add a personal touch to your RV while also minimizing stains that might occur when cooking.
+If you intend to install the backsplash near the stove, ensure you read the directions carefully and choose a heat-resistant backsplash.

 10. Remodel Countertop and Table